SHARPENED by LEIGH

 DISADVANTAGESIT'S A BAD KNIFE

-Types of Damage & Repair Fees
+Types of Damage

 NOTE REGARDING WESTERN KNIFE RESTORATION

 Damage to knives varies widely in terms of type and severity.
 This can influence the cost of edge restoration.
-The prices above are a guide only.

 *Pitting, mis-sharpen or pull-through sharpener damage is the result of a variety of factors.
 In the case of pitting it can be over-exposure to variations in heat, moisture and acid and in the case of mis-sharpening or pull-through damage there may be disintegration of the steel beneath the surface.
 These types of damage means the knife may continue splintering and fraying while it is being sharpened.